-a fund's board to (1) choose the valuation methods; (2) continuously review the appropriateness of such methods; 13 (3) consider all factors relevant to calculating fair value for securities that did not have readily available market quotations; 14 and (4) carefully review any valuation conclusions drawn by individuals who were not directors and arrive at a fair valuation conclusion for themselves.
-15
+The SEC last comprehensively addressed valuation under the 1940 Act in Accounting Series Releases in 1969 and 1970 (ASR Releases).
+Importantly, in the ASR Releases, the SEC acknowledged that a fund's board "need not itself perform each of the specific tasks required to calculate fair value in order to satisfy its obligations under Section 2(a)(41)."
+The ASR Releases required a fund's board to: (1) choose the valuation methods; (2) continuously review the appropriateness of such methods; (3) consider all factors relevant to calculating fair value for securities that did not have readily available market quotations; and (4) carefully review any valuation conclusions drawn by individuals who were not directors and arrive at a fair valuation conclusion for themselves.

-The Proposing Release identifies three significant regulatory developments that occurred subsequent to the ASR Releases, which have shaped how funds, fund boards, and other market participants have approached valuation under the federal securities laws.16 These developments are:
+The Proposing Release identifies three significant regulatory developments that occurred subsequent to the ASR Releases, which have shaped how funds, fund boards, and other market participants have approached valuation under the federal securities laws.
+These developments are:

-- The enactment of the Sarbanes-Oxley Act of 2002, the adoption of rules under that Act, and the establishment of the Public Company Accounting Oversight Board. - The adoption in 2003 of compliance rules under the 1940 Act and the Investment Advisers Act of 1940 (the "Advisers Act"), specifically Rule 38a-1 under the 1940 Act and Rule 206(4)-7 under the Advisers Act.17 - The Financial Accounting Standards Board's establishment of a framework for the recognition, measurement, and disclosure of fair value under U.S. generally-accepted accounting principles ("U.S. GAAP") in 2009 (i.e., Financial Accounting Standards Board ASC Topic 820 ("ASC Topic 820")).
+- 1. The enactment of the Sarbanes-Oxley Act of 2002, the adoption of rules under that Act, and the establishment of the Public Company Accounting Oversight Board. - The adoption in 2003 of compliance rules under the 1940 Act and the Investment Advisers Act of 1940 (Advisers Act), specifically Rule 38a-1 under the 1940 Act and Rule 206(4)-7 under the Advisers Act. - 3.
+The Financial Accounting Standards Board's establishment of a framework for the recognition, measurement, and disclosure of fair value under US generally accepted accounting principles (US GAAP) in 2009 (that is, Financial Accounting Standards Board ASC Topic 820 (ASC Topic 820)).

-In addition to these three regulatory developments, the Proposing Release notes that securities markets and fund investment practices have changed considerably over the last 50 years.18 The Proposing Release notes the extensive current use by funds of third-party pricing services to obtain pricing information, and advances in technology that have
+The Proposing Release notes, in addition to these three regulatory developments, that securities markets and fund investment practices have changed considerably over the last 50 years.
+The Proposing Release also recognizes the extensive current use by funds of third-party pricing services to obtain pricing information, and advances in technology that have greatly increased the availability of current pricing information.
+Fund investments have become more varied over the past decades, and pose greater valuation challenges that, the Proposing Release acknowledges, often require greater resources and expertise than when the SEC issued the ASR Releases.